UBS lifts Adobe Inc. [ADBE] price estimate. Who else is bullish?

 Anil Chakravarthy, executive vice president and general manager, Digital Experience Business and Worldwide Field Operations, has been promoted to President of Adobe’s Digital Experience business and David Wadhwani, chief business officer and executive vice president, Digital Media, has been promoted to President of Adobe’s Digital Media business.
 As Adobe Presidents, Chakravarthy and Wadhwani will be responsible for the strategy and execution of their respective businesses.
 Under their leadership, the company will continue to invest in growth initiatives to accelerate its category-defining innovation and product leadership as the transition to a digital-first world continues.

-The one-year ADBE stock forecast points to a potential upside of 15.25.
+Over the last 12 months, ADBE stock rose by 14.06%.
+The one-year Adobe Inc. stock forecast points to a potential upside of 17.53.
 The average equity rating for ADBE stock is currently 1.70, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $265.21 billion, with 477.00 million shares outstanding and 474.31 million shares in the current float.
+Compared to the average trading volume of 2.69M shares, ADBE stock reached a trading volume of 4323504 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Adobe Inc. [ADBE]: